mgely/my-website/content/authors/admin/_index.md

 - Visitors
 ---

-If you don't know me, I'm a french researcher currently working in the Technical University of Delft in the Netherlands (at [Steele Lab](https://steelelab.tudelft.nl/)).
+I'm a french researcher currently working in the Technical University of Delft in the Netherlands (at [Steele Lab](https://steelelab.tudelft.nl/)).

 This is a place to share stuff that doesn't fit in the mold of scientific publications.